 …requiring the removal of many logs: Here’s a sketch dated august 3, 1952 with footnotes explaining areas and uses of the property = cool

 While the boys used their talents and brawn to build the lodge, the girls used theirs to keep everyone nourished (see below pictures).

-After having a rope tow (powered by an old – ’30’s? – engine from a car one of the members wrecked) installed under the direction of Don Haas, a civil engineering student, Father Hochhaus scrounged materials to be used in construction of the original lodge, built under the direction of Jerry Wimmer, a student of Marquette’s College of Engineering.
+After having a rope tow (powered by an old – ’30’s? – engine from a car one of the members wrecked) installed under the direction of Don Haas, a civil engineering student, Father Hochhaus scrounged materials to be used in construction of the original lodge (pictured above), built under the direction of Jerry Wimmer, a student of Marquette’s College of Engineering.

 Don and Mary Haas (in a 2006 visit to Ausblick) recall working all day along with others from Marquette, the girls making apple pies from nearby apple trees and the boys picking corn from a farmer’s field (Condon’s?
 Meissner’s?) to go with the hamburgers they made on which to feast after the work was done.
 Father and Don would recite poetry.